opatiny/chemexper-internship-workbook/variousIT/mqtt/mqtt.md

 Use `ps aux | grep mosquitto` to check if it is actually running.
 Use `killall mosquitto` to kill the process running in background.

-### CLI client
+### CLI clients

 These commands come with the mosquitto package.
 You can use them to send messages between terminals.
+They both accept the options:

+- `-h`: host -> e.g. mqtt://192.168.1.22
+- `-p`: port
+- `-u`: username
+- `-P`: password

 #### Subscribe